samuel-villa/workshop_flask/README.md

 Because returning HTML directly from a Python function is not very optimal we can start rendering HTML pages using templates.

 ### Update project structure
 At the root of the project create a `templates/` directory.
+Flask uses the [Jinja template engine](https://jinja.palletsprojects.com/) that is very similar to "blade" in Laravel.
+Note : I recommend installing "Better Jinja" on VS Code to get syntax highlighting.

 Within `templates/` create this `base.j2` file:

 ```html